jason13official/LifeSeries-Addon-Support/README.md

 -----
 ## Usage
 ### Selecting a series
-After first starting a server with this mod installed, you will need to choose the series you want.
-You can do this with the `/lifeseries setSeries <series>` command.
+After first starting a server with this mod installed, you will need to choose the series you want.<br>
+You can do this with the `/lifeseries chooseSeries` command (or with the `/lifeseries setSeries <series>` command, if you don't have the mod installed client-side)<br>
 Don't worry, you don't have to remember all of this, you will be given instructions in chat ;) <br>
-After you select your series, you must restart the server.

 ### Starting a session
 To start a session, you must first set its length using `/session timer set <time>`.
 The `<time>` field is a string, which includes the hours, minutes and seconds you want the session to last - example valid values: `30m`,`1h`, `1h45m`, `2h35m20s` <br>